 While working for the Alaska Tribal Technical Assistance Program Center (AKTTAP), Byron met many Tribal planners who were passionate about shedding light on the need for more safety opportunities.
 Those mentors opened his eyes to the safety arena.
 AKTTAP eventually hosted a Regional Safety Summit, which many Tribal Governments participated in, to raise awareness of available opportunities and technology to improve and develop new programs.
 They also worked with several Tribes to develop safety plans.
 AKTTAP also held a peer-to-peer safety workshop session where they utilized Tribal input to create a safety website (tribalsafety.org) where Tribes can access numerous resources.

 Byron shared an example of a safety activity that he has been involved with that he feels could be a best practice for others.
 He has participated in several Road Safety Audit (RSA) teams, one of which led to a report in which he served as lead author.
-Byron shared that being a part of these teams has opened my eyes to the history, process, and benefits of an RSA.
+Byron commented that being a part of these teams has opened his eyes to the history, process, and benefits of an RSA.
 He strongly encourages anyone interested in RSAs to take RSA training and participate in an RSA audit.
 Such opportunities provided him with a better understanding of the built environment and the movement of people.
 He also developed a greater appreciation for low-cost options such as roadway reconfiguration, also known as Road Diets.

 One recommendation that Byron would like to share with the safety community is to listen to your clients and the community, as they have the local knowledge of the roads that they drive daily and can add valuable insight to safety concerns.
 Quantitative data can help, but gathering local knowledge and stories increases greater success to find and implementing counter measures that could be used.